CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/attachments.md

 #### Opening Dialog

-Attachments dialog will be opened after user click on GenericTag.
-Thus, we need to add implementation in SalesOrders.controller.js.
-Set in the SalesOrders.view.xml that press event is onAttachmentsButtonPress.
-Create function in our controller with exactly that name.
+The Attachments dialog will be triggered when the user clicks on the GenericTag.
+Therefore, we need to implement the logic in SalesOrders.controller.js.
+In SalesOrders.view.xml, set the press event to onAttachmentsButtonPress, and create a function with that exact name in the controller.

 ![Sales Orders Attachment](./media/attachments/sales-orders-view-attachment-event-name.webp)